dugbonsai/sg-custom-auth/README.md

 Node.js-based App Server to authenticate against and OpenLDAP server using the [passport-ldapauth package](https://www.npmjs.com/package/passport-ldapauth) for LDAP authentication.

 **ldap_data.ldif**
-Information to pupulate the OpenLDAP database.
+Information to populate the OpenLDAP database.
 Contains a single user **mobileuser**.

 The following code snippets highlight the call to the App Server and the Couchbase Lite code to authenticate using the session_id.